-• Grading: Faculty instructors in each course are responsible for grading assignments, papers, exams, and projects.
-Grading criteria are published in each course syllabus.

-• Course Overload Requirements: Students wishing to register for more than 18 semester hours in a single semester will be required to have program director permission.
-It is expected that students have at least an overall GPA of 3.0 in order to be granted course overload permission.
+- Grading: Faculty instructors in each course are responsible for grading assignments, papers, exams, and projects.
+Grading criteria are published in each course syllabus. - Course Overload Requirements: Students wishing to register for more than 18 semester hours in a single semester will be required to have program director permission.
+In general, 18 or more hours per semester is discouraged and it is expected that students have at least an overall GPA of 3.0 to be considered for course overload permission from the program director.